Oracular Programming: A Modular Foundation for Building LLM-Enabled Software: Case Studies

-We compare our abduction-based oracular program to three conversational agent baselines, each one using a different model.
-All agents receive demonstrations for the same three example problems, with comparable levels of explanation, and all receive identical advice in their system prompt.
-Each agent is tasked to solve all 124 problems from the Code2Inv benchmark suite~\cite{si2018learning} used by many recent works on LLM-based invariant synthesis~\cite{pirzada2024llm,wen2024enchanting,wu2023lemur,kamath2023finding}, with a 0.20\$ budget limit on LLM API spending per problem.
+We compare our abduction-based oracular program to three ReAct agent baselines, each using a different model.
+All agents receive demonstrations for the same three example problems, with comparable levels of explanation, and all receive identical advice in their system prompt, including advice on using abduction to identify missing invariants (Appendix~\ref{ap:inv-sys-prompt}).
+The key difference therefore lies not in how much domain-specific knowledge is shared in prompts, but in how model calls are chained and orchestrated.
+Each agent is tasked to solve all 124 problems from the Code2Inv benchmark suite~\cite{si2018learning}, with a \$0.20 budget limit on LLM API spending per problem.
 All baselines are properly tuned (Appendix~\ref{ap:inv:protocol}).
 Results are shown in Table~\ref{tab:code2inv}.
 The abduction-based agent solves all problems, with an average spending per problem that is over an order of magnitude lower than baselines.
-Interestingly, the conversational agent based on the smaller GPT-4o-mini model outperforms the one based on GPT-4o on all metrics, by virtue of being cheaper and thus being afforded more trials per problem within its budget limit.
+Interestingly, the ReAct agent based on the smaller GPT-4o-mini model outperforms the one based on GPT-4o on all metrics, by virtue of being significantly cheaper and thus being afforded more trials per problem within its budget limit.

 These results illustrate the effectiveness of orchestrating well-scoped LLM queries and prover feedback through advanced search.
 More importantly, Delphyne allows building such pipelines in mere hours, by composing reusable components and writing demonstrations interactively.